jandejager10/CodeInstProj2_resubmission/testing.md

     - I added aria-labels to all the buttons and links. &#x2611;
     - Not done for the images. &#x2612;
+    - Keyboard Navigation: Verify that all elements are accessible via keyboard-only navigation. &#x2611;
+        - I added keyboard navigation to the game.
+        - This implementation allows players to control the game using the keyboard, enhancing accessibility and user experience.:
+            - I can navigate to the game grid left and right with arow keys and flip cards with the enter key.
+To move to the next row, just continue left or right.
+            - Arrow Keys: Navigate through the cards.
+Left and right arrow keys.
+            - Enter Key: Flip the selected card.
+            - R Key: Reset the game.
+    - Screen Reader Compatibility: Confirm that screen readers can announce instructions, card content, and feedback messages. &#9746;
+    - Color Contrast: Ensure that color choices are accessible to visually impaired users. &#9746;
 7. **Responsiveness**

     - Test that the game is responsive to different screen sizes. &#x2611;